Siddhesh2377/GPM-CLG-Test-Projects/README.md

 - **Simple Java Printing & UserInput**
   Description: This Project will include Takeing Input from User from CLI and printing the result !!.
-  Main Topics: (Scanner Lib, CLI Input, CLI Printing, Operations)
+  Projects.Main Topics: (Scanner Lib, CLI Input, CLI Printing, Operations)